Weekly Crypto Card Intel

 If a card issuer discloses its FX fee and offers verifiable base-tier cashback, we are happy to include it in future updates.
 Read our full affiliate disclosure for details on our commercial relationships.

 No single metric tells the whole story.
-Our Net Value Score is designed to be simple, transparent, and reproducible.
-But it has deliberate limitations you should understand before making a decision.
+Our Net Value Score is simple and reproducible, but it has deliberate limitations you should understand before choosing a card.

 Conversion spreads are the biggest blind spot.
 A card may advertise 0% FX fees but apply a 1.5% spread on the crypto-to-fiat exchange rate.
 This spread is not a "fee" in the card's terms and conditions, but it is a real cost to you.
 We cannot systematically measure spreads because they vary by asset, time of day, and transaction size.
 For a deeper explanation of how spreads work, read our crypto card fees guide.